Knife Attacks Target Officers In Brussels And London On The Same Night

 The incidents came as European investigators continue to seek potential associates of the terror cell that struck Barcelona, killing 15 people.

 In London, Metropolitan police said two officers saw a large knife in the car of a man as he stopped near a police vehicle in the area of Buckingham Palace around 8:35 p.m.
-As officers went to detain the man, described as in his early 20s, they sustained minor injuries to their arms.
+As officers went to detain the 26-year-old man, they sustained minor injuries to their arms.
 They were treated by London Ambulance Service and taken to a hospital, and the suspect was also taken to a hospital with minor injuries before being questioned.

+By the early hours of Saturday, authorities said the man had been arrested under the Terrorism Act of 2000, as well as on suspicion of grievous bodily harm and assault on police.

+A further statement issued on Saturday morning said the man had reached for a 4-foot sword after deliberately driving into a police van.
+While being arrested he repeatedly shouted "Allahu Akbar", police said.

 In Brussels, the suspect attacked three soldiers on patrol on Boulevard Emile-Jacqmain in the city's center around 8:20 p.m., Le Soir reported.
 Soldiers almost immediately gained control of the situation, Brussels Mayor Philippe Close told reporters, and it appears to have been an isolated incident.